Can I just switch to edibles? What about CBD? What if I only smoke on weekends?

 Some people recover fully and can tolerate occasional use.
 However, for many, the body retains a long-term memory of the sickness.
 This means that even after months of being clean, a single session can "wake up" the syndrome, bringing back the nausea and shower dependence the very next day.

 Not all choices are equal.
-Use this table to understand where different behaviors fall on the risk spectrum.
+Use this guide to understand where different behaviors fall on the risk spectrum.

 If you choose to try cannabis again after recovering from CHS, do not dive back into the deep end.